National Association of Accountants and Auditors of Uzbekistan

 Additionally, the association reports that it has signed a copyright waiver agreement with IFRS Foundation, according to which NAAA Uz is responsible for translation of IFRS into Uzbek language while the Ministry of Finance and the Central Bank are responsible for the adoption of the translated texts of IFRS into the national legislation.
 According to the agreement, NAAA Uz is expected to provide the translation of the latest updates to IFRS on an ongoing basis; however, the latest translated version of IFRS appears to be that of 2013.

 To support its members with the implementation of accounting standards, NAAA Uz provides trainings and incorporated IFRS in its continuing professional development programs.
 No other details about the trainings and other activities have been reported.

 Finally, the association reports to raise awareness of its members and the public on the developments in the international standard-setting area through its website and other communication means.
 It also participates in the Asian-Oceanian Standard-Setters Group to be involved in the discussions related to IFRS and to share experiences in adoption of IFRS.

-NAAA Uz is encouraged to work with other stakeholders to adopt IFRS and IFRS for SMEs as applicable accounting standards in the jurisdiction and to establish ongoing translation processes to ensure that the changes of IFRS are incorporated into national requirements as they become available.
+NAAA Uz is encouraged to work with other stakeholders to adopt IFRS and IFRS for SMEs as applicable accounting standards in the jurisdiction and to establish ongoing translation processes to ensure that the changes of IFRS are incorporated into national requirements as soon they become available.
 NAAA Uz should also provide more specific information on the activities it undertakes to support its members and other users of international standards with the implementation of IFRS.